validatedpatterns/gitea-chart/README.md

 #### Enable Dependencies

-The values to enable the dependencies, such as PostgreSQL, Memcached, MySQL and MariaDB have been moved from `gitea.database.builtIn.` to the dependency values.
+The values to enable the dependencies, such as PostgreSQL, Memcached, MySQL and MariaDB. have been moved from `gitea.database.builtIn.` to the dependency values.

 You can now enable the dependencies as followed: